 Finally, most evergreen content serves as a host for links to additional related content.
 Backlinks placed on keywords that link to additional evergreen content are common and helpful for readers who are consuming content for educational purposes — and part of that secret sauce to traffic growth, according to Ong earlier in this article.

 You can essentially move consumers through the sales funnel, from curious to considering, by way of linking to enticing tangential evergreen ebook content, customer testimonials or a helpful video.

 Evergreen content examples

 Let’s take a closer look at all of these parameters working together to create timeless online content.
-Below, I’ve highlighted an evergreen infographic, standard form blog post, testimonial and extra long-form article.
+Below, we’ve highlighted an evergreen infographic, standard-form blog post, testimonial, and extra long-form article.

 Evergreen infographic: The Do’s and Don’ts of Doggy Dental Care

 Funky dog breath is a thing, and it’s here to stay.
 So, animal product and service providers love to create timeless content that helps pet owners best care for their canine companions and their… *drumroll*… canines.

 This infographic from pet food and treat maker Blue Buffalo addresses veterinary check-ups, tooth brushing habits, and fun dental facts that pertain to all dogs and won’t become outdated because dental care is an ongoing concern for pet owners.

 Standard-form evergreen content example: 5 Common questions about milk, answered

 The purpose of this blog post for a2 Milk Company™, was simple: educate consumers.